 The soundtrack of my life began in February 1964.
 I was seven years-old and The Beatles' appearance on the Ed Sullivan show left an indelible mark that would never abate.
 The music of the 60's and 70's remains a strong influence for many of today's artists and represents the foundation for my work.
 Of course, trying to sound more contemporary while being true to my roots is always a challenge but I'm hopeful that my music appeals, not only to those of my generation, but to others who appreciate the history and quality of classic rock 'n roll.
 The legendary songwriters and artists of my era remain the primary inspiration for all my musical endeavors, and I suspect that is evident in much of my material.

 As an avid Beatles' aficionado, one of the highlights of my adult life was in 2014 when I had an opportunity, through the connections of a dear friend, to take a private tour of Abbey Road Studios in London.
 Colette Barber, who served as Studio Manager there for 36 years, graciously hosted my visit and provided a comprehensive, behind-the-scenes look at this iconic landmark that remains an active recording studio to this day.
 Standing with her in Studio 2, where most of the Beatle songs were recorded, was both surreal and enlightening.
 Not much has changed since history was made and much of the equipment and decor is still there.
 In my song, Abbey Road, which was inspired by that visit, I make reference to Mrs. Mills and the "fabled four-tracks."
 Mrs. Mills was a British pianist, active in the 60's and 70's for whom a vintage 1905 Steinway piano, used on several of the Beatles' tracks, including Sgt Pepper and Lady Madonna, was named.
 That piano still sits against the wall in Studio 2.
 The famous four-track tape recorders, used to record the early Beatles' tracks up until eight track recorders became available in 1968, still sit in the hall outside Studio 2 (see photos I took below).
-If you listen closely to my song (or cheat by checking the lyrics on this site), you should be able to pick out eight Lennon/McCartney titles within the lyrics.
+If you listen closely to my song, Abbey Road, (or cheat by checking the lyrics on this site), you should be able to pick out eight Lennon/McCartney titles within the lyrics.
+One other direct link to my Beatles' influence is my song, Stranger, which I wrote about John Lennon visiting me in a dream.

 Outside Abbey Road Studios